UPDATE: Taiwan Legal Research

 International Agreements and Conventions that Taiwan is a party can be found on Ministry of Justice Laws and Regulations Database under Convention in both Chinese and English.
 In addition, agreements and conventions in other languages may also be found at the Ministry of Foreign Affairs Statements and Communiqués online in PDF.

-a.
-MOJ Laws and Regulations Database: an official government database that includes laws, regulations, directives, conventions, judicial interpretations and decisions in full text in vernacular Chinese and English.
+- MOJ Laws and Regulations Database: an official government database that includes laws, regulations, directives, conventions, judicial interpretations and decisions in full text in vernacular Chinese and English.
 It is part of Taiwanese government’s efforts to promote transparency and openness of government information and operation.
-Scope of the database is explained here.
+There also exists an explanation for the scope of the database.

-ii.
-LawData: a leading commercial database that provides access in full text to both primary and secondary sources online.
-Its coverage is not just limited to Taiwanese materials, but extends to Mainland China and Hong Kong.
+- LawData: a leading commercial database that provides access in full text to both primary and secondary sources online.
+Its coverage is not just limited to Taiwanese materials but to Mainland China and Hong Kong.
 It also covers law dictionaries and sample law exams.

 Tonio Andrade, The Rise and Fall of Dutch Taiwan: 1624-1662, 17 J. World Hist.
 429-50 (2006).